kamapu/vegtable/README.md

-# vegtables
+# vegtable

-The aim of `vegtables` is to provide a way for handling databases stored in [Turboveg](http://www.synbiosys.alterra.nl/turboveg).
+The aim of `vegtable` is to provide a way for handling databases stored in [Turboveg](http://www.synbiosys.alterra.nl/turboveg).
-This package incorporates many concepts and some functions included in the package [vegdata](https://cran.r-project.org/package=vegdata) but the main difference is that `vegtables` implements an `S4` class (`'vegtable'`) containing all elements of a database in just one object.
+This package incorporates many concepts and some functions included in the package [vegdata](https://cran.r-project.org/package=vegdata) but the main difference is that `vegtable` implements an `S4` class (`'vegtable'`) containing all elements of a database in just one object.
-`vegtables` also implement some methods for this kind of objects.
+`vegtable` also implement some methods for this kind of objects.

-You may also be aware, that species lists in `vegtables` are handled by the package [taxlist](https://github.com/kamapu/taxlist), thus it will be recommendable to start looking at the `taxlist-manual`.
+You may also be aware, that species lists in `vegtable` are handled by the package [taxlist](https://github.com/kamapu/taxlist), thus it will be recommendable to start looking at the `taxlist-manual`.